Polycythemia: Overproduction of Red Blood Cells

 Regular monitoring is essential for managing polycythemia.
 This includes regular blood tests to monitor the hematocrit level and the number of red blood cells in the blood.
 Imaging studies, such as ultrasounds or CT scans, may also be performed to monitor for complications such as blood clots or organ damage.

-2. Secondary Polycythemia
+2. Management of Secondary Polycythemia

 Secondary polycythemia occurs as a response to chronic low oxygen levels (hypoxia) or excessive erythropoietin (EPO) production, leading to an increase in RBCs.
 The treatment of secondary polycythemia depends on the underlying cause.